New Mexico Standard 1 Year Residential Lease Agreement Template 1 pdf New Mexico Residential Lease Agreement Template

 1. Lead-Based Paint Disclosure – Required for properties built before 1978. .[1]

-2. Security Deposit Disclosure Form – Landlords must disclosure deposit details including the amount, any deductions, and the rules or returning the deposit to Tenant.
+2. Security Deposit Disclosure Form – Landlords must disclose deposit details, including the amount, any deductions, and the rules, or return the deposit to the Tenant.
 [2]

 3. Notice of Landlord’s Name and Address – Must be provided for rent payments.
 [3]

-4. Notice of Right to Demand a Written Notice of Rent – Disclosure on the rules if Tenant fails to pay rent.
+4. Notice of Right to Demand a Written Notice of Rent – Disclosure of the rules if Tenant fails to pay rent.
 [4]

-5. Smoking Policy Disclosure Form – Landlords must disclose if the property is part of the “Smoke Free Housing” policy in Nebraska.
-If smoking is aloud of the property then Tenants must be informed on the rules.
+5. Smoking Policy Disclosure Form – Landlords must disclose if the property is part of Nebraska’s “Smoke-Free Housing” policy.
+If smoking is allowed on the property, then Tenants must be informed of the rules.
 [5]

 6. Pet Policy Disclosure – A pet addendum must be attached to the lease agreement stating the rules for pets.
 [6]